byjg/php-authuser/README.md

 ### Multiple authenticate contexts

-It is possible have two or more different context of users authenticated, including using different authentication methods, like, regular user logins and admin user logins.
+You can create and handle more than on context for users.

-When you user the UserContext methods all of them can receive an extra parameter with the name of the current context.
+All methods of the UserContext object can receive an extra parameter with the name of the current context.
 If you do not pass anything, the 'default' context will be assigned.

 See the example: